Table of contents

 What access to the site should you have in order to implement the changes from the SEO audit?

-In order to implement all the changes recommended as a result of the SEO audit, first of all, you must have access to the site.
-By access to the site we mean, access to:
+To implement all the changes recommended as a result of the SEO audit, you must first have access to the site.
+By access to the site we mean access to:

-Not always, of course, will you need access to each of the above elements.
-In the case of sites built with SEO requirements in mind, it may happen that only content correction will be necessary, so access to the site code will be completely unnecessary for us.
+Of course, you will not always need access to each of the above elements.
+For sites built with SEO requirements in mind, it may be necessary only to correct content, so access to the site code will be completely unnecessary for us.

-However, in the vast majority of cases, the above access is necessary to make optimization changes to a website.
+However, in the vast majority of cases, the above access is necessary to make website optimization changes.

-Whether the SEO agency/positioner performing the audit is always responsible for implementing the changes to the site?
+Is the SEO agency/positioner performing the audit always responsible for implementing the changes to the site?

 The SEO agency or positioner is not always responsible for implementing changes on the site.
-We can confidently say that in most cases this is not the case.
-This is primarily due to the fact that many companies/specialists do not want to undertake changes to a site built by another entity, without its full documentation, and such clients have very rarely.
+We can confidently say that, in most cases, this is not the case.
+This is primarily because many companies/specialists do not want to undertake changes to a site built by another entity without its full documentation, and such clients have very rarely.

-We are referring here, of course, mainly to technical changes, the introduction of which without knowing the assumptions that accompanied the creation of the site in question can jeopardize its operation.
-In such cases, by far the best option is for the site to be optimized technically (especially from the strictly programming side) by its author.
+Of course, we are referring here mainly to technical changes, the introduction of which can jeopardize the operation of the site in question without knowing the assumptions that accompanied its creation.
+In such cases, the best option is for the site to be optimized technically (especially from the strictly programming side) by its author.

-Slightly different is the case with the introduction of changes that can be made from the level of the CMS of a given site, here, in most cases, changes can be implemented directly by a specialist or SEO agency without any problem.
+Slightly different is the case with the introduction of changes that can be made from the CMS level of a given site; here, in most cases, changes can be implemented directly by a specialist or SEO agency without any problem.

 Do you need to know programming to implement the changes from the SEO audit on the site?

 The answer to this question depends primarily on what changes we need to implement.
-Changes in the content layer, which can be done with a CMS or dedicated plug-ins, can be done without any knowledge of programming or with a little knowledge of HTML and CSS.
+Changes in the content layer, which can be done with a CMS or dedicated plug-ins, can be done without any programming knowledge or with a little knowledge of HTML and CSS.

-However, in the case of major technical problems, you can’t do without a programmer.
-Especially if serious optimization of Core Web Vitals is in front of us.
+However, in the case of major technical problems, you can’t do without a programmer, especially if serious optimization of Core Web Vitals is involved.

 The Core Web Vitals are not a good idea.